Sanae Takaichi: Later leadership bids (2024 and 2025)

-In August 2024, former prime minister Fumio Kishida announced that he would not seek re-election on his post as the President of the LDP.
+In August 2024, former prime minister Fumio Kishida announced that he would not seek re-election to his post as President of the LDP.
 On 9 September, Takaichi announced her second bid to become LDP leader.
-Among the nine contenders, Takaichi emerged as a frontrunner alongside Shigeru Ishiba and Shinjiro Koizumi.
-Ultimately, she came first in the first round of voting with 181 votes, but was defeated by Ishiba in the runoff election with 215 votes to Takaichi's 194 votes.
+Among the nine contenders, Takaichi emerged as a frontrunner alongside Shigeru Ishiba and Shinjirō Koizumi.
+She came first in the first round of voting with 181 votes, but was defeated by Ishiba in the runoff election with 215 votes to Takaichi's 194 votes.

+Ishiba offered Takaichi the post of chairman of the LDP General Council; she declined the offer.
+In November, she became head of the LDP's newly organised policy research commission on public safety and measures against terrorism and cybercrime.

-Following Prime Minister Shigeru Ishiba's announcement his resignation in September 2025, Takaichi announced her candidacy for LDP president in the resulting leadership election on 18 September 2025.
+Following Prime Minister Shigeru Ishiba's announcement of his resignation in September 2025, Takaichi announced her candidacy for LDP president in the resulting leadership election on 18 September 2025.
 In early polling, Takaichi and agricultural minister Shinjirō Koizumi were identified as the frontrunners.
 Ultimately, Takaichi won both rounds, defeating Koizumi with 185 votes to 156 votes in the runoff and becoming the first woman to hold the post of LDP president.